khakhalin/notes/keywords/design_patterns.md

 # Factory

+One sentence description: Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

-Instead of a sophisticated object capable of all possible alternative behaviors, create a bunch of sister classes (probably all inheriting to an abstract class, defining an interface), and a separate "Factory" class to be called instead of a constructor, every time when a new object is needed.
-And then let this "Factory" (object creator) create whatever subtype of an object that you need.
+Instead of making one sophisticated class capable of all several alternative behaviors, create a bunch of sister classes that share the same interface (probably all inheriting to an abstract class, to define this interface), but with potentially very different implementations of these methods.
+As now you cannot graciously init them via a standard init (each class has its own init, right?), you also need a separate "Factory" class to be called instead of a constructor, every time a new object is needed.
+This "Factory" class (object creator) will then create whatever subtype of an object that you need.

+> Note: I have a strong suspicion that the RefactoringGuru presents an abstract factory as a factory, by drawing a line further in.
+Most C++ and JavaScript

 A full proper realization of this pattern, for 2 alternate behaviors, includes 6 classes:
 1. Abstract product that defines the interface for products.
 Like `Npc`, with `Npc.move()` etc.